polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 +-- ...
 ```

-Delete the contents of that file, and instead use the following component.
+Delete the entire contents of that file, and replace it with the following:

 <div style="max-height: 20em; overflow: auto; margin-bottom: 1em;">